-Güner told CPJ in an email in late November 2020 that Gün suffers from ankylosing spondylitis, a disease affecting the spine and large joints, and is unable to get treatment in prison.
-Güner added that Gün does not find the COVID-19 pandemic precautions in prison satisfactory and does not feel safe from infection.
+Güner told CPJ in an email in late November 2020 that Gün suffers from ankylosing spondylitis, a disease affecting the spine and large joints, and was unable to get treatment in prison.
+Güner added that Gün did not find the COVID-19 pandemic precautions in prison satisfactory and did not feel safe from infection.

 Gün is detained in the Silivri F-Type Prison in Istanbul as of late 2021, according to Güner, who spoke with CPJ in a phone interview.

 Gün did not have access to the newspapers and magazines that he wants to read, but he had books that provided by his lawyers, and was allowed visits and letters, Güner told CPJ.
 Güner added that he sees his client once every two weeks, and that Gün is unwilling to request hospital visits because he would be put in the quarantine ward for two weeks upon return due to the prison’s pandemic policies.

 Güner told CPJ that the Constitutional Court of Turkey had rejected the journalist’s appeal, and that cases with the Supreme Court of Appeals and the European Court of Human Rights were pending as of late 2021.

 Güner said that, considering the journalist had already served more than five years in prison for a 10-year sentence, he would likely spend the maximum time behind bars by the time his appeal was heard.